 Pairing Recommendations With An Oliva Serie V Melanio Maduro

-Like the entire Serie V line, I would suggest cure ham such as black forest or prosciutto.
-These would go wonderfully with the cigar that is packed with gourmand and expressive, aromatic flavour.
+Like the entire Serie V line, I would suggest cured ham such as black forest or Prosciutto.
+These would go wonderfully with the cigar that is packed with gourmand and expressive, aromatic flavor.

 Finally, with all the other Serie V cigars, I suggested things like pepperoni pizza and chargrilled meat.
 I thought it would be an interesting change of pace for the Melanio Maduro would be perhaps ratatouille.

 It sounds like a weird suggestion but bear with me!
 The presence of bay leaf adds an aromatic element that would make it work.